From South to North, our Myanmar itinerary will take you overland across the top 12 places to visit in the Land of the Golden Pagoda!

 With its ramshackle mix of architecture & housing, Kawthaung is a easy place to spend a day or two – what a great introduction to Myanmar!

-Fly from Kawthaung to Dawei & soak up the pleasant atmosphere of this sleepy, tropical town.
+Fly from Kawthaung to Dawei & soak up the pleasant atmosphere of this sleepy, tropical town – one of the most relaxing places to visit in Myanmar.

 Check out the glimmering stupas and green & gold rooftops of the Theinwa Kyaung monastery and the charm of the surrounding villages – 2 of the top things to do in Dawei.